aubs7/CitrusPlantDisease/README.md

 ## Documentation

-Refer to the `notebooks/citrus_disease_detection.ipynb` file for step-by-step details on:
+Refer to the `Citrus-Leaves-Disease-Detection.ipynb` file for step-by-step details on:

 - Data preprocessing and augmentation.
 - YOLOv5 model setup and training.
-- Hyperparameter tuning.
 - Results analysis.

 ---

 ## Contributing

 Contributions are welcome!
-Please fork this repository and submit a pull request with detailed explanations of changes.

 ---

-## License

-This project is licensed under the [MIT License](LICENSE).

----

 ## Acknowledgments

 - YOLOv5 by Ultralytics: [YOLOv5 GitHub](https://github.com/ultralytics/yolov5)
-- Roboflow for dataset hosting and augmentation tools.
+- Roboflow Universe for dataset hosting and augmentation tools.

+---

+## Contributors:

+This is a Final Project requirement for the Professional Elective 5 course.

+Aubrey Min M. Lasala
+Britney G. Beligan
+4th Year BS Computer Science students from New Era University, Quezon City